Nosto/wiki-docs/apis/frontend/implementation-guide-session-api/handling-placements.md

 /* TODO for the application to implement */ function createProductRecsHtml(recommendations) {
   return new Promise((resolve, reject) => {
-    /* TODO your code to create the html for each recommendation
+    /* TODO your code to create the HTML for each recommendation
      * with the placements identifiers as keys, example:
-     * recsHtml = { "frontpage-center-1": "html here" }
+     * recsHtml = { "frontpage-center-1": "HTML here" }
      */
     resolve(recsHtml);
   }